 Finally, Everli’s clinical teams in Oklahoma and Boston arranged a flight on a medical jet.
 The family arrived in Boston on a cold Saturday in January 2019.
-The surgery took place on Monday and a few weeks later, the Gottschalks returned home.
+The surgery to correct Everli’s atlantoaxial instability took place on Monday.
+A few weeks later, the Gottschalks returned home.
 “When we brought her back to the rehabilitation hospital in Oklahoma, the nurses and therapists who knew her were amazed,” says Shannon.
 The child who’d had to be repeatedly hospitalized that fall and winter was now visibly growing stronger and healthier.

 Everli’s neck grows stronger